fmcaoile/cardconnect-node/README.md

 CardConnect documentation for this service can be found here: (https://developer.cardconnect.com/bolt-p2pe#listTerminals)

 ```
-import { IListTerminalsResponse } from 'cardconnect-node-bolt';
+import { IListTerminalsResponse } from 'cardconnect-node';

 cardConnect.listTerminals()
   .then((response: IListTerminalsResponse)=>{